Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    3. For latest versions of .NET now uses the System.Text.Json library as JSON serializer;
    4. Added a .NET Core App 3.1 and .NET 5.0 targets;
-   5. Optimized a generation of source maps.
+   5. Optimized a generation of source maps;
+   6. Added support of the Dart Sass version 1.38.2.

    ============
    PROJECT SITE